calimania/markketplace/docs/encrypted-attributes.md

-# Adding Encrypted Fields - Quick Guide
+# Adding Encrypted Fields

-## Current Setup (Extensions)
+## Current Setup

-Currently, **extension credentials** are auto-encrypted when you save them in the admin panel.
+Currently, **extension credentials** are auto-encrypted when you save them in the admin panel

 **What this means today:**